 It is recognized that medications may be essential for some students.
 When possible, all medications should be administered at home.
 When necessary, the school nurse will administer or dispense medication (either prescription or non-prescription) to a student after the parent/guardian has completed the school written authorization form.
 Such medication will be kept in the school nurse's office.
-Students are not permitted to keep medication in their possession on the school grounds or on the school bus.
+Students are not permitted to keep medicines on the school grounds or on the school bus.
 Parents/guardians must drop off and pick up their child's medication from the school nurse.
-The medication authorization form must be fully completed and signed before medication can be dispensed.
-This form can be found in the Appendix.
+The medication authorization form must be fully completed and signed before dispensing medication.
+This form can be obtained in the main office.